kaspersgit/ml_2_sql/Readme.md

 <br>

 # What is it?
-An automated machine learning tool which trains, graphs performance and saves the model in SQL.
+An automated machine learning cli tool which trains, graphs performance and saves the model in SQL.
 Using interpretable ML models (from [interpretml](https://github.com/interpretml/interpret/)) to train models which are explainable and interpretable, so called 'glassbox' models.
 With the outputted model in SQL format which can be used to put a model in 'production' in an SQL environment.
 This tool can be used by anybody, but is aimed for people who want to do a quick analysis and/or deploy a model in an SQL system.

 <center><img src="https://github.com/kaspersgit/ml_2_sql/blob/main/docs/media/ml2sql_demo.gif?raw=true"